medeirospc/abap-git/README.md

 # Abapgit
-Codando em ABAP no SAP Netweaver (MiniSAP).
+applying and learning ABAP in SAP Netweaver